HEELSahil/pseudoengineer/README.md

 ## Upcoming Features

-- Tutorials: Find a wide range of programming and coding tutorials covering various topics and technologies.
+- Tutorials: Find a wide range of programming and coding tutorials covering various programming topics and technologies.
 - Portfolio: Explore my projects and achievements in the field of programming.
 - Video Showcase: Watch and access all the videos uploaded on my YouTube channel.
-- Resources: Discover additional resources, references, and recommended tools.
+- Resources: Discover additional resources and references.

 ## Getting Started